doctorfree/nvim-lazyman/README.md

 ## Features

+### Lazyman Command Features

 - `lazyman` command to easily install, initialize, manage, and explore multiple Neovim configurations
-- support for Lazy, Packer, and vim-plug plugin managers
+- support for `Lazy`, `Packer`, and `vim-plug` plugin managers
-- automated installation of dependencies, tools, language servers, and Neovim 0.9
+- automated installation of dependencies, tools, language servers, and Neovim 0.9+
+- install and manage the `Bob` neovim version manager via a menu interface
 - richly configured `nvim-Lazyman` Neovim configuration
 - interactive menu interface for ease of management
+  - manage the `nvim-Lazyman`, `nvim-LazyIde`, and `nvim-Webdev` configs via menus
+  - perform health checks and generate a status report via menus
 - Over 70 supported Neovim configurations out of the box, additional custom configs
+- vimdoc help for `nvim-Lazyman` with `:h nvim-Lazyman`
 - convenience shell functions and aliases with fuzzy search and selection
-- vimdoc help for `nvim-Lazyman` with `:h nvim-Lazyman`
+  - `nvims` and `neovides` aliases to fuzzy search, select, and open Neovim configs
+  - enhanced `less` command alias
+  - enhanced `ls` command alias
+  - `tree` alias to display a tree view of files and folders
+  - `tldrf` alias to fuzzy search, select, and preview cheat sheets

 See the [Usage](#usage) section below for details on `lazyman` command usage.